DachunKai/EvTexture/README.md

   ```
 * To simulate and generate the event voxels, refer to the dataset preparation details in [DataPreparation.md](https://github.com/DachunKai/EvTexture/blob/main/datasets/DataPreparation.md).

+### Inference on your own video
+**:heart:Seeking Collaboration**: For issues [#6](https://github.com/DachunKai/EvTexture/issues/6) and [#7](https://github.com/DachunKai/EvTexture/issues/7), our method can indeed perform inference on videos without event data.
+The solution is to use an event camera simulator, such as [vid2e](https://github.com/uzh-rpg/rpg_vid2e), to generate event data from the video, and then input both the video data and the generated event data into our model.
+This part, however, may require extensive engineering work to package everything into a script, as detailed in [DataPreparation.md](https://github.com/DachunKai/EvTexture/blob/main/datasets/DataPreparation.md).
+We currently do not have enough time to undertake this task, so we are looking for collaborators to join us in this effort!:blush:

 ## :blush: Citation
 If you find the code and pre-trained models useful for your research, please consider citing our paper. :smiley: